-The word count must not exceed 2,800 words in total, excluding graphs, figures.
-You may provide your answer to this question in text entry format or as a PDF attachment.
+The word count must not exceed 5,000 words in total, excluding graphs, figures, references.
+You may provide your answer in text entry format or as a PDF attachment.
 If you are uploading your research proposal, the uploaded document must be in 11 point Arial font and portrait format.
 If you are including figures refer to the guidance notes to this question, 'Additional Information', and do not exceed the equivalent of two A4 pages of these.